-Sean Hannity "Misspoke" Defending Roy Moore & Apologizes For Suggesting Sex With A 14-Year-Old Was "Consensual"
+Sean Hannity Apologizes For Suggesting Roy Moore's Alleged Assault Was "Consensual"

 On Thursday night, Fox News host Sean Hannity apologized and said he "misspoke" when suggesting the alleged sexual assault of a 14-year-old girl by Senate candidate Roy Moore was "consensual."
 Hannity was responding to a report from The Washington Post that Moore, who would have been in his early 30s during the incidents, had allegedly sexually assaulted a woman when she was 14, and asked out three other women on dates when they were teenagers.
 Moore has denied the allegations, calling them "a desperate political attack by the National Democrat Party and The Washington Post on this campaign."

 "As I said on TV tonight, I apologize when I misspoke and was not totally clear earlier today," Hannity tweeted on Thursday night.
 "It’s really sad when the lazy media in this country cuts and pastes a deceptive and out-of-context comment by a Soros-funded, radical, left-wing group that has purposefully taken me out of context for years.
 My comments on the topic of Judge Moore were clear and unambiguous both on radio and on TV."

 On Thursday evening, Hannity was on a radio show discussing the Post report.
 Amid some crosstalk with co-host Lynda McLaughlin's own comments, many interpreted it as Hannity calling Moore's alleged encounters with the then-14-year-old girl "consensual."
 Hannity later explained that he was referring to the 17- and 18-year-olds — who can legally consent — according to a transcript by Media Matters.